 WordPress Isn’t the Only Game on the Web

 Many bloggers choose WordPress as their blogging platform.
 With good reason.
 But don’t think that WordPress is the only option you have.

-While people pooh-pooh Blogger, Write.as, Ghost, Write.as, and other platforms for their supposed deficiencies, not everyone needs what WordPress has to offer.
+While people pooh-pooh Blogger, Write.as, Ghost, Bear, and other similar platforms for their supposed deficiencies, not everyone needs what WordPress has to offer.
 They can more than get by with simpler blogging platforms.

 Choose your blogging platform based on your needs, not on what all the cool kids are using.
 If you want to go with WordPress, fine.
 If not, that’s fine too.

 Remember that readers don’t care what blogging platform you use.
 They probably don’t know that platform you use.
 They won’t run away in fear or disgust if you’re not using WordPress.
 They probably won’t know the difference, anyway.

 There’s No Ideal Length for a Blog Post